Scream (franchise): Scream (2022)

 In 2011, Craven confirmed he was contracted to work on a fifth and sixth installment of the Scream franchise, to be made if the fourth film achieved a successful release and reception.
-Following difficulties with script rewrites on Scream 2, Scream 3 and Scream 4, often with pages only being ready on the day of filming, and the related stress of the situation, Craven stated that he would need to see a finalized version of a script for Scream 5 before committing to the production.
-Williamson also confirmed he had contractual obligations for scripts for Scream 4 and Scream 5, having submitted concepts for three films leading up to Scream 6, though his contract for the sixth film had not yet been finalized.
+Williamson also stated he had contractual obligations for scripts for Scream 4 and Scream 5, having submitted concepts for three films leading up to Scream 6, though his contract for the sixth film had not yet been finalized.
 Williamson indicated that if a Scream 5 were to be made, it would be a continuation of the story of the characters who lived through Scream 4 but that Scream 4 would not include any cliffhangers that led into the potential sequel.

-Before the release of Scream 4, actor David Arquette also added his support for a potential future of the franchise, stating "[the ending] definitely leaves it open," before adding that he would welcome the opportunity to play the character of Dewey in future installments.
-In May 2011, executive producer Harvey Weinstein confirmed that a sequel was possible, saying that despite Scream 4 performing below The Weinstein Company's financial expectations, he was still happy with the gross it had accrued.
+Before the release of Scream 4, actor David Arquette also added his support for a potential future of the franchise.
 In February 2012, when asked about the potential for making Scream 5, Williamson stated at the time that he did not know if it would be made, saying "I'm not doing it."

-On September 30, 2013, Harvey Weinstein expressed his interest in a fifth installment, stating "I'm begging [Bob Weinstein] to do the movie and just end it.
-We've milked that cow."
-In July 2014, Williamson expressed doubt on a fifth film happening, saying "I guess Scream 4 never took off in a way they hoped".
-He also elaborated on his departure from the series as Craven and his team were "done with him".
-On June 25, 2015, the Washington Street Journal conducted an interview with Bob Weinstein.
-When asked about the possibility of a film continuation after Scream 4, Weinstein firmly denied the possibility of a fifth installment or any further continuation of the film franchise, citing the MTV series as the right place for the franchise to find new life.
-"It's like putting an art-house movie in an art-house theater," Weinstein said.
-"Where the teens reside is MTV."
-But after the death of Craven in 2015 and the sexual misconduct allegations against Harvey Weinstein shut down The Weinstein Company, the series's future was in limbo.
+On September 30, 2013, Harvey Weinstein expressed his interest in a fifth installment.
+Two years later in June 2015, the Washington Street Journal reported Bob Weinstein, when asked about the possibility of a film continuation after Scream 4, firmly denied the possibility of a fifth installment or any further continuation of the film franchise, citing the MTV television series as the right place for the franchise to find new life.
+But after the death of Craven in 2015 and the sexual misconduct allegations against Harvey Weinstein shut down the Weinstein Company, the series's future was in limbo.